edxmorgan/uvms_simlab/README.md

-Below is an updated version of your README that emphasizes interactive marker control, self collision avoidance, and other key features:

----

 # uvms_simlab

 **uvms_simlab** extends [uvms-simulator](https://github.com/edxmorgan/uvms-simulator) with advanced features including **Interactive Marker Control**, **Self Collision Avoidance**, PS4 joystick support for teleoperation, and the capability to execute coverage plans—usable both in simulation and on real hardware.